Mapping Configuration Guide

 Layers are the most powerful feature.
 A layer is a context-sensitive override: while active, its remap/gyro/stick/dpad settings replace the base config.

-"hold"— active while the trigger button is held"toggle"— press once to enter, press again to exit
+"hold"— active while the trigger button is held"toggle"— press once to enter, press again to exit"hold_toggle"— short press firestap; holding pasthold_timeouttoggles the layer on or off

 The tap + hold_timeout combination lets a button do double duty: if released before hold_timeout ms, it fires tap instead of activating the layer.